 In effect, although NG 2 core indeed seemed to be ready for production, the surrounding ecosystem did not.

-Although reluctant to invest in an aging technology, especially for a new project, we still saw some strong arguments for going the NG 1.5 route:
+Although reluctant to invest in an ageing technology, especially for a new project, we still saw some strong arguments for going the NG 1.5 route:

 - It enables component-oriented architecture very close conceptually to the one of the Angular 2 (more about designing NG 1.5 app in a component-oriented manner in the following posts in the series).

 - Despite the seemingly huge conceptual shift, it is still good old Angular 1 under the hood, so it integrates seamlessly with the rich NG 1 ecosystem of tools and libraries.